RIP Cuomosexuals: Why Governors Were Never Going To Be Our Saviors

 Cuomo somewhat acknowledged the error on Monday.
 “The void we created by not providing information was filled by skepticism and cynicism and conspiracy theories which furthered confusion... you don't provide the information, something will provide the information,” the governor said.
 “Most of all, the void we created allowed disinformation.”
 However, he maintained that the numbers were “always fully, publicly, and accurately reported.”

 According to James’ allegations, the state’s death toll was accurate, but Cuomo had not counted residents who died in hospitals among New York’s steep number of nursing home deaths.
-The mistake carries significant weight, since these facilities were notably unprepared for New York’s second wave.
+The misstep carries significant weight, since these facilities were unprepared for New York’s second wave.
+(An October report indicates that nursing homes remain understaffed, despite efforts to subvert another spike in COVID cases, and Cuomo's efforts to ramp up testing.)
 And Cuomo was largely to blame for the already-high numbers of nursing home deaths: last year, he signed a controversial executive order to send thousands of residents with COVID-19 back to nursing homes instead of hospitals.
 The order was later reversed.

 Advertisement

 The order was signed and reversed back in March, at a time when Cuomo was still revered nationwide.
 People were jokingly calling themselves “Cuomosexuals,” and his immense popularity granted him fame, awards, and a book deal.
 New York was steadily creeping towards a second wave when Cuomo’s book — titled American Crisis: Leadership Lessons from the COVID-19 Pandemic — was published.
-(He was also criticized for failing to mention the state’s many missteps in his retelling, like letting thousands of people die on Rikers.)
+(He was also criticized for failing to mention the state’s many missteps in his retelling, like letting people incarcerated in New York prisons die, and then refusing to roll out the vaccinate to places like Rikers where mass amounts of people continue to get COVID.)

 In recent weeks, Democrats have slammed and distanced themselves from Cuomo, and pushed for accountability and the removal of the emergency powers he was granted at the start of the pandemic.
 Republicans have been livid, and called for Cuomo’s impeachment.
 But Republican and Democratic governors alike are failing their states in similar ways, pointing at a widespread, bipartisan problem.